google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-webpack-plugin.md

 ### Full GenerateSW Config

-If you want to use any of the configuration options for the `GenerateSW` Plugin, you'd just need to add an `Object` to the plugins constructor.
+If you want to use any of the configuration options for the `GenerateSW` plugin, you'd just need to add an `Object` to the plugin's constructor.

 For example: